MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 - **Variety of Roles**: Highlight the different roles within the goblin society, from craftsmen to warriors to caregivers, showcasing that goblins are more than just monsters.
 - **Human-Like Qualities**: Despite their rough and often crude behavior, the goblins display emotions and actions similar to humans, such as pride in their work, care for their young, and a desire to protect their home.

-Perception Check :
-- Pass: Krag is definitely watching you closely as you walk around amongst his brothers and sisters.
-- Fail: Everything seems normal to you.
-Just hanging out in this goblin camp.
-#### Roll a Deception Check every few minutes.

 #### Prestidigitation Fades